anphase/pmn.nz/fails.md

 	Web Accessibility Initiative Accessible Rich Internet Applications {/a}
 ```
-These notes can then be presented as a question and answer in Anki cards or something
+These notes can then be presented as a question and answer in Anki cards or something.

+- In my learning go via the cool [Gophercises](https://gophercises.com/) I worked through a quiz CLI that does a bit of this using questions and answers stored in a CSV file.
+My code is on [Github](https://github.com/anphase/go_quiz) but implementation details are in the Gophercises lesson 1.
+They are free and pretty fun, you should check them out if you're interested in learning Go by doing.

-(WIP... to be continued...ß)
+(WIP... to be continued...)